AFRO FUTURISM, A FEW MUSICAL- LITERARY and FILM INFLUENCES-Updated August 10, 2016

 African American film makers have dealt with horror and the supernatural for over sixty years.
 As a movie “genre,” the African American horror/supernatural film was one type of race movie made specifically for Black audiences.
 Its early pre-1950s days were difficult.
 Raising money, writing scripts, embedding Black issues and socio-cultural ideas resulted in limited distribution and less than serious critical review.
 Other bloggers have covered these and other issues 1.

 Corney as they may seem today, I like many of these films.
-One film, “Son of Ingagi,” is written by entertainer/screen writer Spencer Williams http://www.imdb.com/name/nm3472679/ (perhaps unfortunately known too many from television’s “Amos and Andy” show) and directed by a man whose biography is yet to be more fully realized, Richard C. Kahn http://worldcat.org/identities/lccn-no99026361/
+One film, “Son of Ingagi,” is written by entertainer/screen writer Spencer Williams http://www.imdb.com/name/nm3472679/ (perhaps unfortunately known to far too many people as an actor from television’s 1950s “Amos and Andy” show) .
+The film is also directed by a man whose biography is yet to be more fully realized, Richard C. Kahn http://worldcat.org/identities/lccn-no99026361/

 “Son of Ingagi’s” story line features a young legally married couple (against stereotype of lascivious immoral lived experiences of young Black male musicians and their females) who moves next door to a spinster doctor, Dr. Helen Jackson,who apparently has a strange link to the wife.
 Dr. Jackson is an elderly African American female scientist who traveled the world and brought back a half-ape man “missing Link” that she hides in a cage in her basement; that scenario in itself is excitingly against the light-skinned African American chorus girl dancer stereotype on screen during that era.
 Sure, the doc is also light-skinned, but a light skinned African American female mad scientist in 1940?

-A young married couple moves in next door.
-Apparently, Dr. Jackson has a strange link to the wife.
+The young married couple moves in next door to Dr. Jackson.
+Apparently, spinster Dr. Jackson has a strange link to the wife.

 Director Richard C. Kahn and screen writer Spencer Williams tosses their all Black cast into a gumbo of love, deceit, suspense, a thug brother, familial betrayal, a mysterious inheritance, a nosey private detective, a chase scene, a fire that destroys the Drs. laboratory, a complimentary Black musicians’ jam session, a beast that “goes off” and hurts his keeper-the doc.
 The sad irony is that she is close to finding a cure to a disease when the beast does its rebellious rampage.

 Yes, the plot is almost predictable, perhaps due to over 70 years between now and then of screen writers massaging, often with up to date technology, that very well worn formulae.
-Spencer Williams and Richard C. Kahn were 1st generation afro futurist.
-Here is “Son of Ngagi.”
+Spencer Williams and Richard C. Kahn were 1st generation afrofuturist.
+Here is “Son of Ingagi.”